SilentBob347/papyrix-reader/docs/device-specifications.md

 See the [device support matrix](device-support-matrix.md) for build targets and hardware services.
 Classic uses a separate board profile from the original X4 and X4 Pro.
-Its PSRAM capacity is not confirmed.
-See the [Classic hardware validation](x4-classic-hardware-validation.md) for verified functions and limits.

 ## Firmware